vglang/vglang/README.md

 # vglang

-A simple and fast Vector Graphics programming Language.
+`vglang` is a simple and fast Vector Graphics programming Language.